Types of Cover Letters With Samples

 Your dream company may not advertise a job opening, and there is a chance that they're always seeking talented individuals.
 Take the initiative and send a letter with your resume to let them know that you're available and interested in working for them.

-- Letter of Interest (or Prospecting Letter): Get noticed with these tips and sample letter.
+- Prospecting Letter: Get noticed with these tips and sample letter.

 - Value Proposition Cover Letter: Learn how to add a value proposition statement to your cover letter—a statement that shows your specific value to the company and why you should be hired.